ONSdigital/census-rm-deploy/README.md

 | gcp-project-name         | String                                                                              | The name of the GCP project targeted cluster belongs to                                                       |

 #### Force checking for older versions
 By default the github resource will only pick tags from the newest since the pipeline was first flown.
-If you need to use an older tag you can force it to check older resources versions with the [`check-resource` fly command](https://concourse-ci.org/managing-resources.html#fly-check-resource) with an appropraite `from`, e.g.
+If you need to use an older tag you can force it to check older resources versions with the [`check-resource` fly command](https://concourse-ci.org/managing-resources.html#fly-check-resource) with an appropriate `from -f` flag, e.g.

 ```shell-script
 fly -t <target> check-resource -r <pipeline>/census-rm-kubernetes-release -f ref:v1.0.0